lkgbeda/BCB456_Final_Project/README.md

 - `data/`: Instructions and links to download original data
 - `code/`: Scripts used to replicate analysis
 - `results/`: This folder contain all output files generated from our replication analysis based on tools and sources used from galaxy and R.
-- `environment/`: Instructions to set up dependencies and tools